 Table 3 – Combined document sizes for average network size of 300 ports.

-In Table 3 we see similar numbers but with each etwork only reporting 300 ports within their NSI Topology Documents.
+In Table 3 we see similar numbers but with each Network only reporting 300 ports within their NSI Topology Documents.
 These numbers would represent the advertising of only the inter-network E-NNI ports.

 Document rate of change

+The DDS protocol does not dictate a specific period to update or refresh a document.
+This behavior is dependent on the type of data being modeled within the document published to the GDS.
+When a new version of a document is available, it is published into the GDS using a new version.
+If an NSA would like to refresh the current version of a document, publishing the same document into the DDS will result in verification the document is present within the GDS.
+If this version of the document is not present it will be added to the GDS following the defined document versioning rules.

+The DDS protocol is agnostic to document contents and has no facility to provide a mechanism for incremental document updates.
+This is left for further study.

+There is an expectation that larger documents distributed by the DDS protocol will be relatively static in nature requiring infrequent updates.
+The more frequent a document requires updating the more impact it has on bandwidth consumed for flooding between providers.
+Taking the maximum (850 MB) and minimum (42 MB) values from Table 2 we can see a large gap in the bandwidth requirements if all documents within the GDS were updated once a day.

-850 MB over 24-hour period is an average 81 Kb/s
+850 MB over 24-hour period is an average 81 Kb/s * # of peers.

+42 MB over 24-hour period is an average 4 Kb/s * # of peers.

+Based on the relatively static nature of the NSA Description and the NSI Topology documents we can expect updates less frequently that once a day.
+As new document types are defined and propagated through the DDS care will need to be given to avoid excessive strain on resources.

 Time to Live

 The Document Distribution Service uses the concept of Time To Live (TTL) to set an expiry date on documents exchanged through the protocol.
-There is no explicit delete operation within the protocol, so the TTL mechanism will ensure old documents eventually expire and are purged from the etwork.
+There is no explicit delete operation within the protocol, so the TTL mechanism will ensure old documents eventually expire and are purged from the Network.
 The three primary use cases for this feature are:

-An NSA has had a etwork removed from its configuration, resulting in the removal of a opology ocument; however, the associated opology ocument was previously announced into the .
+An NSA has had a Network removed from its configuration, resulting in the removal of a Topology Document; however, the associated Topology Document was previously announced into the GDS.

-An NSA has had a etwork name change, resulting in a new opology ocument being created and announced into the etwork; however, a opology ocument under the old etwork name was previously announced ill not be refreshed when the new one is announced.
-When the TTL on the document is reached, all NSA holding a copy will purge it from the .
+A Network name change has occurred, resulting in a new Topology Document being created and announced into the GDS.
+This new document has a different unique identifier in the GDS than the Topology Document under the old Network name.
+As a result, the previously announced document will not be refreshed when the new one is announced, resulting in a stale Topology Document within the GDS.
+When the TTL on the old Topology Document is reached, all NSA holding a copy will purge it from the GDS.

-An NSA is removed from the etwork resulting in the removal of all associated opology ocuments; however, the associated opology ocuments were previously announced into the etwork.
-When the TTL on the document is reached, all NSAs holding a copy will purge it from the.
+An NSA is removed from the Service Plane resulting in the removal of associated Networks from the Data Plane; however, Topology Documents associated with the NSA’s Networks were announced into the Network that are now invalid.
+When the TTL on the document is reached, all NSAs holding a copy will purge it from the GDS.